 Our history starts in the 1970s when publishers were starting to understand how to create highly illustrated books in full colour.

 In the days before desktop publishing, each layout spread involved gluing column strips of edited and typeset copy very precisely into place on a layout board, and four-color printing was extremely costly.
 Illustrated book publishing was not economic, but it was very popular with the public.

-Quarto was born out of the idea that if print runs were big enough, costs per unit were way lower.
-So if books could be co-published in different markets, the economics looked totally different.
+Quarto was born out of the idea that if print runs were big enough, costs per unit became much lower.
+Therefore, if books could be co-published in different markets, the economics looked totally different.

-London-based designer Bob Morley and writer Michael Jackson (who went on to become a renown beer writer and commentator) had worked up a few illustrated book proposals, including The English Pub, The encyclopedia of Motorcycles and The World Guide to Beer.
-Together, they travelled to New York in 1975 to pitch to US publishers, with the aim of expanding the print run to make these projects work.
-A friend introduced them to a Columbia University professor who was running a small publishing outfit in his spare time, Laurence Orbach, and his publishing partner Sid Mayer.
+London-based designer Bob Morley and writer Michael Jackson (who went on to become a renown beer writer and commentator) had worked up a few illustrated book proposals, including The English Pub, The Encyclopedia of Motorcycles and The World Guide to Beer.
+Together, they travelled to New York in 1975 to pitch to US publishers.
+A friend introduced them to a Columbia University professor who was running a small publishing outfit in his spare time, Laurence Orbach, and his business partner Sid Mayer.

 The four of them worked up plans to form a new, illustrated publishing outfit named, appropriately enough, Quarto.
 Mayer eventually chose not to join, but the company name stuck.

 After officially registering in 1976, Quarto started expanding across the globe through the creation and acquisitions of imprints, and quickly developed sales across numerous foreign language markets.